-- The winmm.dll file is a Windows Multimedia API module primarily for audio and joystick functions.
+- The winmm.dll in Windows 10 is a Windows Multimedia API module primarily for audio and joystick functions.

 - If the winmm.dll is corrupted or missing, a winmm.dll error message will pop up when you try to run some software.